arschles/www/content/blog/2020-05-07-athens-azure-2.md

 - They have a bunch of variables in them so that I can control where I deploy to from [GitHub Actions](https://github.com/features/actions)
 - [GitHub Actions](https://github.com/features/actions) runs on every push I do to that repo.
 That would be the way I deploy a new version of Athens, for example
 - The GitHub actions YAML file figures out if it's a pull request or the master branch.
 If it's a PR, it deploys to a staging AKS cluster.
 Otherwise, it deploys to a production one
     - This part is in progress.
-Check out [my Terraform file](https://github.com/arschles/athens-azure/blob/tf-azure/.github/workflows/terraform-pr.yml), and shield your eyes from my sheer Terrafomrm brilliance 😂
+Check out [my Terraform file](https://github.com/arschles/athens-azure/blob/tf-azure/.github/workflows/terraform-pr.yml), and shield your eyes from my sheer Terraform brilliance 😂
 - ???
 - **Profit**